JolomonSon/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-the ls -la displays current directory contents in long format, with user and group IDs displayed numerically and hidden files (starting with .)
+the mkdir creates a directory in any specified location by default current directory